nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 The Bulk Service uses Avro for encoding all its messages in Nuxeo Streams.
 Computations are used for performing the actions which means that all Bulk service commands benefit from a batching and retry policy, configurable.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-24837](https://jira.nuxeo.com/browse/NXP-24837), [NXP-25060](https://jira.nuxeo.com/browse/NXP-25060) and [NXP-25097](https://jira.nuxeo.com/browse/NXP-25097), [NXP-25249](https://jira.nuxeo.com/browse/NXP-25249), [NXP-25250](https://jira.nuxeo.com/browse/NXP-25250), [NXP-25301](https://jira.nuxeo.com/browse/NXP-25301), [NXP-25391](https://jira.nuxeo.com/browse/NXP-25391).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-24837](https://jira.nuxeo.com/browse/NXP-24837), [NXP-25060](https://jira.nuxeo.com/browse/NXP-25060), [NXP-25097](https://jira.nuxeo.com/browse/NXP-25097), [NXP-25249](https://jira.nuxeo.com/browse/NXP-25249), [NXP-25250](https://jira.nuxeo.com/browse/NXP-25250), [NXP-25301](https://jira.nuxeo.com/browse/NXP-25301) and [NXP-25391](https://jira.nuxeo.com/browse/NXP-25391).

 ### Annotations Service

 #### Annotation Java Service {{since '10.1'}}

 A new annotation service has been added, it stores annotations in the repository.
-Furthermore new facet ExternalEntity has been created to handle Annotations or Comments created from an external service like ARender.
+Furthermore, new facet ExternalEntity has been created to handle Annotations or Comments created from an external service like ARender.
 This facet allows to store the serialized entity.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24096](https://jira.nuxeo.com/browse/NXP-24396) and [NXP-24725](https://jira.nuxeo.com/browse/NXP-24725).

 #### Annotation REST API Adapter {{since '10.1'}}

-The web adapter "annotation" has been added on the document resource so as to retrieve and set annotations on documents using the REST API.
+The web adapter "annotation" has been added on the document resource to retrieve and set annotations on documents using the REST API.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24364](https://jira.nuxeo.com/browse/NXP-24364).

 #### Configuration Option for Annotations Location {{since '10.2'}}

 A new configuration property `nuxeo.annotations.placeless.storage` is available to change how the annotations are stored.
-If set to `true` (default), the annotations are placeless documents.
+- If set to `true` (default), the annotations are placeless documents.
-If set to `false`, the annotations are stored in a hidden folder.
+- If set to `false`, the annotations are stored in a hidden folder.
 This folder is created under the domain of the annotated document, or under the root if no domain.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24933](https://jira.nuxeo.com/browse/NXP-24933).

 ### Comment Service

-#### New implementation {{since '10.3'}}
+#### New Implementation {{since '10.3'}}

 The comment service no more makes use of the relation service.
 Comments now own:
 - highest commented document id
 - parent comment id (if exists)

-Comments are stored under (First folder in the hierarchy of documents of the commented document / comments).
 A migrator has been implemented, see migration notes.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25425](https://jira.nuxeo.com/browse/NXP-25425).

 #### REST API for the comment services {{since '10.3'}}

 New REST endpoints have been added for the comment service allowing on a document resource to post and retrieve comments.
 A comment has the following JSON representation:
 ```
 {